Thank you for signing up for the LearnerShape beta test!

 We wish you happy learning!
 Please let us know how you get on.
 Thanks in advance for your feedback!

-LearnerShape has chosen skills for beta testing focused on machine learning and data science, plus a few other skills.
+LearnerShape has chosen skills for beta testing focused on data science, information technology and software engineering, and a few other skills.
 Our platform has the ability to make learning recommendations based upon any skill, and we will expand the list of skills over time.
 In the beta version, you can add your own additional skills, but we will need to process the new skills before you can use them for course recommendation.

 Skills are organized in a hierarchical ‘graph’, which you can view either in Graph mode or Folder mode.